Overview

 - Handling for compressed files — rsync is ineffective on compressed files, unless they are compressed with a patched version of gzip. zsync has special handling for gzipped files, which enables update transfers of files which are distributed in compressed form.

-The special handling of compressed files is, as far as I know, entirely new and unique to zsync.
-The combination of client-side rsync and HTTP is also unique to zsync, to the best of my knowledge.
+The special handling of gzip files is, as far as I know, entirely new and unique to zsync.

 I have put up technical papers.
 There is a current paper, which reflects zsync's latest development, and which I update with new figures as I run new tests and comparisons; there are also older snapshots of the technical paper, included for reference and citation.